 The Huskies will finish their road trip with a game against Cal State Northridge tomorrow afternoon before returning home to host a four game series with Saint Joseph’s next weekend.

-Topics: Aaron West, Austin Voth, B.K.
+Topics: Austin Voth, B.K.
 Santy, Branden Berry, Caleb Brown, Erik Forgione, Husky Baseball, Jacob Lamb, Jayce Ray, Joshua Fredendall, Michael Camporeale, Robert Pehl, Trevor Mitsui, Tyler Davis, UC Irvine